 Asian Sleep Research Society congress, ASRS2014: Dr Kamalesh K Gulia, SIC of Division of Sleep Research (then named as Sleep Disorders Research Laboratory) organized ASRS-2014 International conference at Kovalam during September 22-24, 2014.
 It was attended by delegates, Sleep Medicine experts and Sleep Researchers from 16 countries including Japan, USA, Australia, Finland, Singapore, China, Taiwan, Georgia, France, Switzerland, Germany, Russia, Turkey, Israel and India.

 National Sleep Medicine workshop, NMSC2010 was conducted to provide introduction to basic sleep science, the technical and clinical aspects of sleep medicine.
 The program was organized for general practitioners, neurotechnicians and basic scientists in Kerala and southern India to bring awareness for Sleep Medicine and Research.

 To organize Conferences on Sleep in order to generate wide-spread interest among Neuro-biologists and clinicians to take up research programmes to improve the basic knowledge of human sleep and sleep disorders in our country.
 These activities at national forum are aimed to promote Sleep Research, generate interdisciplinary teams to develop important diagnostic and effective therapeutic strategies at low cost for masses.
 Projects

-Basic Research: To study neural dynamics in brain after sleep deprivation using animal models and simulation protocols in human.
+Basic Research: To study neural dynamics in brain after sleep deprivation during pregnancy and in adults using animal models and simulation protocols in human.
 To identify the role of sleep during different phases of development in cognitive programming.
-To look for mechanism that interlinks sleep-body temperature in conditions of sleep restriction and scientific evaluation of Ayurvedic principles for regulation of sleep.
+To look for mechanism that interlinks sleep and body temperature, sleep and cardiac autonomic system in conditions of sleep restriction during various phases of development, and scientific evaluation of herbal principles for regulation of sleep.